SpectrixDev/discord-phone-call-bot-IFTTT/README.md

 [![python 3.6](https://img.shields.io/badge/python-3.6-red.svg)](https://www.python.org/)
 <br>

-> 🤖📞 A discord bot that can call your actual phone through Discord using IFTTT and Python.
-Easy to set up and customize.
-Uses IFTT's VOIP applet (not your actual phone number).
+> 🤖📞 A Discord Bot that calls your phone through a Discord command using IFTTT and Python.
+Simple to configure and tailor to your needs.
+Utilizes IFTTT's VOIP applet, which doesn't involve your personal phone number.

-*Basically unmaintaned, but it still works!
-(Last checked 19/11/2021)*

-## ℹ Disclaimer:
+## ℹ Disclaimers:
-*Many people are confused about what this does, so please read the following before continuing*
+1. This is not a serious project, so you may encounter bugs.
+If you find any, or if you require help, please open up an issue on this repo.

-⚠ No, this does **not phone your phone through an actual phone number**.
+2. This does **not phone your phone through an actual phone number**.
 It uses **[IFTTT'S VOIP (click here to read more)](https://ifttt.com/voip_calls) applet**, which basically means it uses the [IFTTT](https://ifttt.com/about) app.

 ## 💡 Setup